 COVID-19 REMOTE LEARNING

-At St Ann’s Church of England Primary School, we know that, due to the current COVID-19 pandemic, remote learning for students who are self-isolating is extremely important.
-Firstly, to ensure that students maintain expected levels of attainment and progress, but also in maintaining contact with their peers and teachers so they can feel included in the school community.
+At St Ann’s Church of England Primary School, we know that, due to the current COVID-19 pandemic, remote learning is extremely important, as periods of self-isolation and school closures are likely.
+Delivery of remote education will ensure that students maintain expected levels of attainment and progress, and will also ensure contact with peers and teachers is maintained, so that children continue to feel included in the school community.